anoopraju31/react-yatra/ReadMe.md

 11. Module 11
     - All about useRef Hook
     - forwardRef API
+12. Module 12
-12. All about useCallback
+    - All about useCallback
+13. Module 13
-13. All about useMemo Hook
+    - All about useMemo Hook
+14. Module 14
-14. Understanding Memo API
+    - Understanding Memo API
+15. Module 15
-15. React Optimization via Lazy API and Suspense Component
+    - React Optimization via Lazy API and Suspense Component
+16. Module 16
-16. React createContext API and useContext hook
+    - React createContext API and useContext hook
+17. Module 17
-17. Introduction to createPortal in react-dom
+    - Introduction to createPortal in react-dom
+18. Module 18
-18. Introduction to Redux and Redux-toolkit
+    - Introduction to Redux and Redux-toolkit
+19. Module 19
-19. Introduction to React Router
+    - Introduction to React Router
+20. Module 20
-20. What are React Design Patterns?
+    - What are React Design Patterns?
+21. Module 21
-21. React HOC (Higher Order Component) Design Pattern
+    - React HOC (Higher Order Component) Design Pattern
+22. Module 22
-22. React Render Props Pattern
+    - React Render Props Pattern
+23. Module 23
-23. React Composition or Compound Pattern
+    - React Composition or Compound Pattern
+24. Module 24
-24. React Custom Hook Pattern
+    - React Custom Hook Pattern
+25. Module 25
-25. How to fetch data from an API and Image Optimizations
+    - How to fetch data from an API and Image Optimizations
+26. Module 26
-26. Dealing with input form and optimizations
+    - Dealing with input form and optimizations
+27. Module 27
-27. How to style components in React
+    - How to style components in React